 Now, this microphone will slot somewhere in the other end of the price and performance spectrum.
 A standalone microphone, the Seiren Pro offers awesome looks and even better performance, but at a very steep price.
 If you are not averse to spending a couple of hundred bucks on a cool looking mic capable of giving you studio level performance, the Seiren Pro Series is a good buy for you.
 This is a product geared more towards liver streaming and YouTube video recording.
 It has simple plug and play USB as well as XLR cable.
 If you are serious about the vocal quality in your recordings, the Seiren has excellent ambient noise cancellation.
 A great option for those willing spend some money.

 The ATR series from Audio-Technica has quite a few models in their line-up, but the 2500 has been around for quite a while and still finds a dedicated fan following among audiophiles and youtubers.
 This is a mic focused more on live-streaming and podcasts rather than pure gaming.
 That makes sense, considering the fact that it is a quite large standing mic with a tripod in tow.
-It is reasonably priced at around $90, and provides decent audio performance for the price.
+It is reasonably priced and provides decent audio performance for the price.

 There is a good reason why this list features not one but two products with the name Blue on it.
 They make seriously good microphones with all the bells and whistles attached, but at very reasonable prices.
 That is a combination that most gamers would find too good to pass up.
 The Snowball is the cheaper option from Blue in our list, but it still has some excellent features.
 The sleek and compact tripod set is easy to set up and takes minimal space.
 It has switchable recording patterns, and plug and play USB support.
 And there is a wide variety of vibrant colors to choose from, which makes it stand out from the rest.
-AT near the $60 mark, this is a very popular option for gamers.
+This is a very popular option for gamers.

 If we didn’t include this second entry from Samson, there is a high chance that somebody would comment about its exclusion.
 That is how popular these mics from Samson are!
 This is another great recording mic for gamers looking to stream their gaming experience or upload let’s play videos to YouTube.
 Though not as compact as the Go Mic, if you can find the space for it the Meteor will reward you with professional grade audio fidelity.
-For $60, that is an excellent proposition.

 We probably saved the best for the last with this one here.
 The Blue Yeti is one of the best selling microphones in the market and for good reason.
 With three condensers (most other mics make do with two or less), you get better audio quality than many other mics out there.
 And it also features advanced options like gain, zero-latency and mute, not to mention four polar patterns to choose from.
 With a sturdy build quality and decent looks, it will not stick out like a sore thumb should you choose to record videos with it in the center.
 Yeti offers a nice compromise between price and performance.